Correlation Between American Airlines and Hawaiian Holdings

 Risk-Adjusted Performance

-Over the last 90 days American Airlines Group has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in American Airlines Group are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 Despite quite persistent basic indicators, American Airlines is not utilizing all of its potentials.
 The latest stock price mess, may contribute to short-term losses for the institutional investors.

 Hawaiian Holdings